sjagoori/progressive-web-apps-2021/README.md

 [Link](#)

 ## 📝The concept
-The main objective of this project is to render data from an API endpoint so, given what is required, I've picked the topic of cryptocurrency.
-Specifically the pricing and general information along with the contact information of each.
-For the data I will use CoinmarketCap's API, you can find their documentation [here](https://coinmarketcap.com/api/documentation/v1/).
-The landing of this concept will display a top list of cryptocurrencies based on their market cap.
-Once selected, it brings you to a detail page where you will find additional information.
-The used endpoints for this project are `/listings` for the top lists and `/info` for the additional infomation for each coin in the toplist.
+The main objective of this project is to render data from an API endpoint so, given what is required, I've picked the reddit API.
+Specifically the listing of posts in subreddits.
+The data required will be fetched from Reddit's API, which they made open and easy; append .json to a subreddit's url.
+The landing will list a range of popular subreddits (hardcoded) and each detailpage will list the top posts at that moment.
+It will be also possible to browse to other subreddits by adding it to the url.

 ## 🤖 Installation
 **Run the project:**